cprice-ping/Profile-DelAdmin/README.md

 `DelAdmin` \ `2FederateM0re`

-This is a Super Admin that can see and manage **all** Users and Groups.
+This is a Super Admin that can see and manage **all** Users and Groups

 This stack can be used as the basis of Delegated Admin Use Cases.